gripep/drf-rfc7807-exceptions/README.md

-# Django Rest Framework Problem Detail Exceptions
+# Django Rest Framework RFC7807 Exceptions

 ## What is this?